 Dog Treat Texture

 High-value treats seem to be moister, dogs can eat them quickly as part of a training session which is facilitated by their moist and chewable texture.
-There is not a large delay while they crunch through a treat.
+There is not a large delay while they crunch through a treat (although crunchy bones do have their place in our dog’s wellness care).

 Dog Treat Smell